-Helsinki, Finland, is the best place for work-life balance.
+Helsinki, Finland, is in the top three best places for work-life balance.
 The 8-hour work day leaves plenty of time for family, friends and hobbies.
-(Kisi Work-Life Balance Index 2019).
+(Kisi Work-Life Balance Index 2022).
 STABLE COUNTRY:

-For the eighth year in a row, Finland ranks as the least fragile - in other words the most stable - country out of all 178 nations listed in the 2020 Fragile States Index.
+For the tenth year in a row, Finland ranks as the least fragile - in other words the most stable - country out of all 178 nations listed in the 2022 Fragile States Index.